svercl/niceware-cli/README.md

 # niceware

+A command line tool for generating secure and memorable passwords.

-A Zig port of [niceware](https://github.com/diracdeltas/niceware) with a CLI interface.
+This is a Zig port of [niceware](https://github.com/diracdeltas/niceware) with a CLI interface.

 See original project README for more information.